QPoW Consensus & Mining

 --validator \

-For higher performance, a separate miner process offloads the PoW computation:
+For higher performance, a separate miner process offloads the PoW computation.
+The node acts as a QUIC server and the miner connects as a client:

-# Start the node pointing to the external miner
+# Start the node with the miner listen port open

 --validator \